rbouckaert/DeveloperManual/README.md

 ## Proportion invariable sites

-Since each site evolves with non-zero rate, use of proportion invariable sites is modeling the process badly, and therefore not recommended.
+Since each site evolves with non-zero rate, use of proportion invariable sites is modelling the process badly, and therefore not recommended.

 ## Frequencies